394-w25/bridge-it/README.md

 - The Gemini API occasionally experiences slow response times during peak usage periods, which can delay the analysis of journal entries and interview preparation.
 - The Gemini API occasionally exhausts all resources on the free dev plan.
 We've been working around this by changing the model.
+- Currently, we use a proxy server to fetch data from the job url and pass it into Gemini.
+The proxy server needs to be activated first at https://cors-anywhere.herokuapp.com/ for this to work.
+This is a temporary solution for demo purposes, and a dedicated proxy server can be set up through heroku if needed.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->